monire-ch/monire/src/content/faq/english/-index.md

       - active: false
         title: "What platforms do you develop on?"
         content: |
-          We work with various technologies including React, Next.js, Webflow, and custom solutions.
+          We work with various technologies including Webflow, Astro, React, Next.js, n8n and custom solutions.
 We'll recommend the best platform based on your specific requirements, budget, and long-term goals.
       - active: false
         title: "Will I be able to edit my website myself?"
         content: |